 If your child is breathing normally and the seizure lasts just a few minutes, you can wait until it lets up to call your doctor.

-Following the seizure, kids are often be tired or confused and may fall into a deep sleep (called the postictal period).
+After a seizure, kids are often tired or confused and may fall into a deep sleep (called the postictal period).
 You do not need to try to wake your child as long as he or she is breathing comfortably.
 Don't try to give food or drink until your child is awake and alert.

-For a child who has febrile seizures, the doctor may suggest giving fever-reducing medicine like ibuprofen or acetaminophen for the child's comfort, though these are not known to prevent febrile seizures.
+For a child who has febrile seizures, the doctor may suggest giving fever-reducing medicine like ibuprofen or acetaminophen to ease discomfort.